kunigami/kunigami.github.io/blog/_posts/2023-10-02-complex-geometry.md

 ## Stereographic projections

-Imagine the unit 3D sphere with its center at the origin, that is,
+Imagine the surface of the unit 3D sphere with its center at the origin, that is,

 $$x^2 + y^2 + z^2 = 1$$

 Now consider the intersection with the 2D plane $z = 0$.
-The result is the unit circle:
+The result is the circumference of the unit circle:

 $$x^2 + y^2 = 1$$

-We'll assume the plane in this case is the complex plane and we'll map each point $p$ on the sphere to a point $p'$ in the complex plane.
+We'll assume the plane in this case is the complex plane and we'll map each point $p$ on the surface of the sphere to a point $p'$ in the complex plane.

 Borrowing some cartographic terminology, we'll call the highest point in the sphere, i.e. $(0, 0, 0.5)$, the **north pole**.
 Now consider the line going through that north pole and $p$, which we denote by $\ell_p$.
 Point $p'$ will be the point where this line intersects the complex plane.